ninn-kou/Lux/NOTE_CS_Relevant/Programming Fundamentals.md

 ### 4.3 No Dangling Pointer

 If the pointed object has been freed or deleted, but no change to the pointer itself, we caused a "dangling pointer".
-This is a dangerous behavior when computing because even the content changed, the address stayed here.
+This is a dangerous behaviour when computing because even the content changed, the address stayed here.
 We don't know what would be allocated into this address, and then, if we do anything to the pointer, something might be wrong.

 Here are two tips to avoid this situation.
 The first one is, never leaves a pointer alone.
-When we declare it, it is better to link it with an address; but if there is not a suitable object for this pointer, we also need to put it as `NULL`.
+When we declare it, it is better to link it with an address; but if there is no suitable object for this pointer, we also need to put it as `NULL`.
 Otherwise, the pointer would point to an address randomly, and any operation is dangerous for this time.

 Secondly, every pointer should be a `NULL` after using.
 It is beneficial, and it could avoid most memory leak errors by incorrect addresses.